 Key points to note:

 The Trust has three grant priority areas: Medical, Social and Religious, with education being a central theme that runs across all three.
-Our Trustees are particularly keen to support projects that relate to more than one priority area.
+Our Trustees welcome projects that relate to more than one priority area.
 More detailed information on the criteria for each priority area can be found through the links above or to the left.

-All Trust funded projects must have strong dissemination plans, to ensure a positive impact on people beyond the project’s immediate beneficiaries.
+All Trust funded projects must have strong dissemination plans, to ensure a positive impact on beneficiaries, service-delivery partners and policy makers beyond the project’s immediate beneficiaries.